mjculross/Teensy-RV-Leveling-Helper/README.md

       4) use the calculated PITCH and ROLL values to determine the number of inches of blocks required for the remaining wheels/points to achieve "level"
       5) update the display with the current results once per second (& average all values otherwise)
       6) repeat

+OPERATIONAL MODES:

+   This project can be switched between the following two primary modes of operation:
+   - RV mode (four points of balance/leveling = four wheels)
+   - Trailer mode (three points of balance/leveling = two wheels and the hitch)

 MECHANICAL ASSEMBLY & CALIBRATION: